Dabbling in Jet Lag

 Some of these are better than others.
 So, let’s take a look at the advantages and disadvantages of each.

-Driving is one of the best ways to get from Paris to Strasbourg.
+Driving is one of the best travel options on this list.
 Not only is it convenient but it also gives you a ton of flexibility and freedom.
-Plus, with some careful planning, you can make your drive even more enjoyable by adding extra stops along the way!

 The fastest route follows the A4, which is often called the motorway of the east (autoroute de l’Est).
 Basically, it’s the highway that connects Paris to the east of France.

-I’ve driven this route several times and it can be easily done in a day.
+I’ve driven this route several times (in both directions) so I know that it can be done in a day.

 Distance: 492 kilometers (305 miles)